Navigating the New Normal: A Guide to Diversity Recruitment

 6. Supporting Small Program Pilots

-Encouraging your team to start small with new initiatives can significantly change your strategy.
+Encouraging your team to start small with new initiatives can bring substantial changes to your strategy.
+To implement this effectively:

-- Pilot a new strategic partnership with student psychological services at a partner school.
+- Initiate a pilot project, such as a strategic partnership with student psychological services at a partner school.
+This focused approach allows for controlled experimentation.

-- Establish clear gauges for success and articulate the value and suggestions for scaling if successful.
-Starting small allows you to test new ideas without significantly investing time or resources.
+- Set clear success metrics and articulate the value and potential scaling strategies if the pilot is successful.
+Starting with smaller initiatives enables you to test new ideas without committing extensive time or resources, allowing for more agile and responsive strategy development.

 7. Choosing the Right DEI Metrics